The House as Path and Place

 The Villa Beer remained the property of the Pöschmann family and their descendants until 2008.

 In 2008, the Dr. Strohmayer private trust first purchased parts and then finally the entire house with the aim of returning it to use as a residence, although the plan never came about.
 Villa Beer remained more or less empty until 2021.
-In the last few years before the sale, unfortunately, much of the furniture was sold, and only a small portion has been tracked down.
+In these years, unfortunately, much of the furniture was sold, and and today only a small portion can be traced.

 During the years it was vacant, Dr. Strohmayer opened the house for tours and open houses on several occasions in cooperation with the AzW and the MAK.